 Brighton Park and Cicero Lithuanian heritage

 Brighton Park district west of former stockyards is now also largely hispanic but its modernist Lithuanian church of Virgin Mary Immaculate Conception (built in 1964, 2745 W. 44th St.) still offers Lithuanian mass.
 The parish dates to 1914 but like some other churches this one was rebuilt post-WW2 to accomodate a major influx of Lithuanian refugees.

-Further west from the downtown Cicero has a towerless St. Anthony Lithuanian church and school.
+Further west from the downtown Cicero has a massive St. Anthony Lithuanian church and school.
 Lithuanian, English and Spanish mas is now offered and only the US flag waves.